apache/cordova-qt/README.md

-PhoneGap/Qt
+Callback/Qt
 ===

-PhoneGap/Qt is the Qt port of the phonegap framework.
+Callback/Qt is the Qt port of the phonegap (Callback) framework.
 It should compile on any platform which is compatible with Qt & Qt mobility.

 Requires
 ---